Zasilkovna/magento2/README.md

 #### Price rules

 ##### Global settings
-- **default price** - the shipping price applies if the country-specific default price is not filled
 - **Maximum weight** - for orders with a larger weight, the Packeta shipping method will not be offered in the cart
 - **free shipping** - if the order price is higher, free shipping

-##### Rules - other countries

-These rules are not currently applied.
-They will be removed in the next version of the module.

-##### Rules CZ (SK, PL, HU, RO)
+##### Rules

 Enter prices and shipping pricing rules for each supported country here.

-- **default price** - the price will be applied if you do not fill in the pricing rules, or the order weight exceeds the set weighting rules for a particular country
+Only kilograms are supported.

 - **free shipping** - if the order price is higher, free shipping
 - **price rules** - here you can add more pricing rules for different weight ranges.
     - to create a new rule click on the button * Add Rule *
     - click the * Delete * button to delete the rule
-    - fill in the fields * Weight from *, * Weight to * and * Price * for each rule
+    - fill in the fields * Weight to * and * Price * for each rule

 #### Cash on delivery